Ajnasz/vim-dadbod-dbselect/README.md

 ### Configuration

-`g:dadbods`
+`g:database_configs`

 A dictionary where the key represents the text displayed on the UI, and the value is either a connection string or a function that returns a connection string.

-`g:dadbod_loaders`
+`g:database_config_loaders`

-A list of functions, each returning a dictionary to extend `g:dadbods`.
+A list of functions, each returning a dictionary to extend `g:database_configs`.
 This is useful for dynamically loading configurations from files.

 ### FZF.vim